 Driving to school is a privilege and should be treated as such.
 The speed limit on the LHS lot, in compliance with city codes, is 15 MPH.
 Careless or reckless driving on or around school grounds may be cause for withdrawal of this privilege.
 Vehicles on campus may be searched if there is reasonable suspicion that contraband items may be in the vehicle.
 Students are not to go to their vehicles during the day unless granted permission from the school office.
 Students driving to school are required to have a completed Student Vehicle Registration Form on file in the office and a current LHS parking lot permit tag displayed on the back side of the rearview mirror of their vehicle.
 Certain areas are designated for visitors, faculty and staff.
 Please refer to the appendix for assigned parking areas by class.
 Students must enter the building through the main front entrance.
+Left hand turns out of the main exit are not permitted from 7am-8am and 2pm-3pm.
+Drivers needing to turn left (west) should use the stadium exit.
 Students not following the established parking guidelines will be subject to disciplinary action which may include revocation of parking privilege.